 Their Stay Safe Online scheme provides advice and education on using the internet safely and how to recognise scams.
 To find out more about their services go to www.wiltshirebobbyvan.org.uk

-Wiltshire Air Ambulance has been saving lives for more than 29 years.
-It is a registered charity providing an essential Helicopter Emergency Medical Service (HEMS) in Wiltshire and surrounding counties.
+Wiltshire Air Ambulance has been saving lives for more than 30 years.
+We are a registered charity providing an essential Helicopter Emergency Medical Service (HEMS) in Wiltshire, Bath and surrounding areas.

-Our Patron, HRH The Duchess of Cornwall officially opened Wiltshire Air Ambulance’s new airbase in Semington, near Melksham, in December 2018.
-For more information about the charity, including ways to fundraise, donate or volunteer, go to www.wiltshireairambulance.co.uk
+For more information about the charity, including ways to fundraise, donate or volunteer, please visit www.wiltshireairambulance.co.uk